 UCAS CODE: L4M4

-Bucks has a strong reputation in this area and good links with the police force.
-Some members of staff have come to Bucks from senior professional posts, so they can offer you practical insights and first-hand knowledge.
+Bucks has a strong reputation in policing and good links within the policing community.
+Some members of staff have come to Bucks from senior professional posts and can offer you practical insights and first-hand knowledge.
 You’ll also hear from experienced practitioners as guest speakers who’ll cover contemporary policing topics and share their experiences with you.

 You’ll leave the course with:

 - A solid base of knowledge of policing and criminal justice, drawing on aspects of criminology, criminal justice and sociology